JamesBollinger/MultiGen-Game/README.md

 NOTE (Jan 15th, VC): You know what I just realized?
 "Character" is the name of an existing wrapper class in Java.
 Actually, this may be irrelevant, since we're not going to be using the wrapper class.
 But it got me thinking as to whether we should rename the Character.java class.

+###Programs Developed so Far
+*   ActionListenerDemo/GraphicsTest.java -- Produces a grid of random-colored tiles, and clicking transfers a tile's color to a different tile.
+*   ActionListenerDemo/GraphicsLines.java -- Produces a grid of random-colored tiles, and clicking refreshes the coloring.
+*   TmpGraphics.java -- manages moving a unit around the map.
+(Unit order does not yet matter).